OguzPastirmaci/misc/ubuntu-rdma-oci.md

 Minimum number of nodes:

-- 1 bastion/provisioning node
+- 1 provisioning node
 - 1 management node
 - 1 worker node

-Make sure the bastion node can SSH into the other nodes.
+Make sure the provisioning node can SSH into the other nodes.

 2 - Disable firewall on management and worker nodes & edit the VCN security list